2023 NHL Winter Classic: Entertainment

 Bell Biv DeVoe, accompanied by the Boston Pops Orchestra, performed the national anthem while the Black Keys performed during the first intermission.
+Following the anthem, a ceremonial "puck pitch" was done by Red Sox alumni players Jason Varitek and Tim Wakefield along with Boston Bruins alumni Johnny Bucyk, Zdeno Chara, and Bobby Orr.
+The Boston Pops also served as the house band during the game.
 Country music artist Sam Hunt performed during pregame.

 Broadcasting

 The game was broadcast by TNT in the U.S. and Sportsnet in Canada.
 Warner Bros.
-Discovery Sports reported that the game was the most-watched regular season hockey game of all-time in the United States, averaging 1.8 million viewers throughout the broadcast and peaking at 2.1 million viewers toward the end of the game.
+Discovery Sports reported that the game was the most-watched regular season hockey game of all-time on cable in the United States, averaging 1.8 million viewers throughout the broadcast and peaking at 2.1 million viewers toward the end of the game.